 Coaching is becoming central to leadership development to help high potential leaders advance into successor roles; addressing performance issues, and grooming individuals for increased responsibility to achieve business goals.

 In recent years, coaching has been recognised as a superb tool for improving performance and managing people more effectively.
 It differs from training or mentoring in that a trainer or mentor will generally guide and teach someone in a specific task or job.
 Mentors and trainers draw significantly on their own experience and often have the answers.
-A coach works with an individual as a detached, independent thinker who holds the firm belief that the Client/Coachee is a capable, resourceful person who needs guidance and support in articulating and achieving their goals.
+A coach works with an individual as a detached, independent thinker who holds the firm belief that the Client/Coachee is a capable, resourceful person who needs guidance and support in articulating and achieving their own goals.

 - Discovering a solution to a challenge or problem